ronitsinha/Final_Project/README.md

 ![Alt text](./assets/images/screenshot.png?raw=true)

-The DOOM sprites should be creditted to Falcon Delta, and the raycasting uses a Go binding of SFML found
+The DOOM weapon sprites should be creditted to Falcon Delta, and the raycasting uses a Go binding of SFML found
 here: https://github.com/zyedidia/sfml

-The raycasting is based on muthdra's raycasting using SDL2, which can be found here: https://gist.github.com/muthdra/e4bc2507cad8ce6fb3f85f07a4fdc7c5
+The raycasting is based on Lode Vandevenne's tutorial on raycasting using QuickCG in C++, which can be found here: http://lodev.org/cgtutor/raycasting.html